Detailed Biography

 In March 2015, at the request of Archbishop Bernardito Auza, Apostolic Nuncio and Permanent Observer of the Holy See to the United Nations in New York, he was assigned by Bishop Edgar da Cunha to serve as Attaché, Director of Special Events, Director of the Internship Program and communication specialist at the Holy See’s Permanent Observer Mission, through February 2022.
 He likewise served as Executive Director of the Path to Peace Foundation, in service of the Holy See Mission, during his tenure.

 On July 23, 2024, he was appointed by the Vatican’s Dicastery for Evangelization the National Director of the Pontifical Mission Societies in the United States.
+On November 14, 2024, he was named by Pope Francis a Chaplain of His Holiness, with the title Monsignor.

-Throughout his priesthood, Father Landry has regularly led pilgrimages of parishioners, seminarians, religious, journalists and businessmen and women, to Rome, the Holy Land, European sanctuaries and other sacred destinations.
+Throughout his priesthood, Monsignor Landry has regularly led pilgrimages of parishioners, seminarians, religious, journalists and businessmen and women, to Rome, the Holy Land, European sanctuaries and other sacred destinations.
 He has also given many retreats and workshops to bishops, priests, deacons, seminarians, women religious, university students, confirmation classes, lay faithful and parishes.

 He writes for various Catholic publications, including a monthly editorial for The Anchor and frequent articles for The National Catholic Register.
 He has appeared frequently on various Catholic radio programs, including The Good Catholic Life, The Drew Mariani Program, Catholic Answers Live and others.
 He was an on-site commentator on Raymond Arroyo’s Conclave Crew for EWTN’s coverage of the conclave that elected Pope Francis, where he also appeared each day on the BBC and wrote an 18-part daily column for The New Bedford Standard Times.
 In 2023, he served as onsite commentator for EWTN’s coverage of the funeral of Pope Benedict XVI.